-BodySonnet is a collective of dance artists who create work in order to unite communities with art work inspired from its very own culture, history, and people.
-The mission of BodySonnet is to create work which exemplifies dance as an intellectual, empowering, and accessible pursuit.
-BodySonnet reflects, and presents questions in order to encourage appreciation, skepticism, and awareness through the wonderfully evocative and ambiguous nature of dance.
+BodySonnet is a nomadic collective of dance artists who create work in order to unite communities with art inspired by the local essence.
+We animate unconventional spaces through movement and create work which exemplifies dance as an intellectual, empowering, and accessible pursuit.

 BodySonnet is supported by the inaugural Anthony Quinn Foundation Fellowship, and fiscally sponsored by Satellite Collective.

 Recently we performed a site specific work in collaboration with the Harlow Chamber Players, in the Kilpatrick Athletic Center racquetball courts at Bard College at Simon's Rock.
 Video clips and photos, as well as details of our residency in the Berkshires at Berkshire Pulse can be found on our instagram page @body_sonnet.

 “I am dancing to share the stories and experience truth in ourselves.
 To embrace emotions generated in our human body and let those go through humanity.
 To find something new in ourselves.
 To acknowledge comfort, discomfort, power, fear, edge, beyond edge, pleasure, flow, doubt, trust, effort, openness, effort, pain, softness, acceptance and human connection.”